dmartine/TNRIS-workshop/web/wab_deploy.md

 5. Click `My Organization` > `Edit Settings` > `Map` in the `Web App Templates` choose the new group from the dropdown and click `Save`.

-6. Afterwards, share your new template with this group.
-(This would also be a good opportunity to confirm that it appears to webmap authors as a configurable template when they share their own maps).
+6. Share your new template with this group.

+7. Test your template in the Map Viewer by creating an application with this configurable template.